-Straight Talk at the NASSCOM Product Conclave 2021 brought together a panel of great leaders who have successfully built SaaS products after spending many years in the services industry.
+Straight Talk at the NASSCOM Product Conclave 2021 brought together an eminent panel of SaaS leaders who have built successful SaaS products after spending years in the services industry.

 This blog post carries excerpts from the speeches of the panel members providing valuable insights to those who are passionate about building a product.

 Is your product a vitamin or a pain killer?

 One of the three key learnings from a product management perspective is what type of problem are you solving?
 'Is your product a vitamin or a pain killer?'

 When we initially entered the oil and gas market, the Macondo blast had happened.
 We felt collecting sensor signals and alarming them to an impending explosion would be of immense value to our customers because that saves lives.
 We built the product and went into the market, and we found out that everybody liked the product, but they were not willing to buy it.
 We found it very strange.